Marlins vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 - The Marlins have played as the underdog in six of their past 10 games and have gone 3-3 in those contests.

-- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total three times.
+- When it comes to the total, the Marlins and their opponents are 4-6-0 in their previous 10 games.

-- The last 10 Marlins matchups have not had a spread set by oddsmakers.
+- The past 10 Marlins games have not had a runline posted by oddsmakers.

 Marlins Betting Records & Stats

-- The Marlins have been victorious in 27, or 45.8%, of the 59 contests they have been chosen as underdogs in this season.
+- The Marlins have come away with 27 wins in the 60 contests they have been listed as the underdogs in this season.

-- The moneyline set for this matchup implies the Marlins have a 47.6% chance of walking away with the win.
+- The moneyline set for this matchup implies the Marlins have a 47.6% chance of coming away with a victory in the contest.

-- Miami and its opponents have hit the over in 54 of its 119 games with a total this season.
+- Miami's games have gone over the total in 55 of its 120 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!